June 2023 Dispatch

 - March 10, 1864 - The Red River Campaign begins.
 As part of an overall Federal strategy to strike deep into various parts of the Confederacy, a combined force of army and navy commands under General Nathaniel Banks begins a campaign on the Red River in Louisiana.

-The Berry Benson Camp 1652, South Carolina Division, SCV, held a birthday and memorial service in honor of Sargent Berry Benson at his gravesite on Sun., Feb19.
+The Berry Benson Camp 1652, South Carolina Division, SCV, held a

+birthday and memorial service in honor of Sargent Berry Benson at his gravesite on Sun., Feb19.
 Commander Jerry Pittman led the service.
 Our own Phil Turner read a beautiful poem.
 The E. Porter Alexander Honor Guard presented the colors and fired a three volley salute.
 It was a wonderful event. |

 It is a Georgia Historical Site run by the Coastal Heritage Society with NO funding from the state.

-Sergeant Braddock gave a spectacular tour of the facility, a medical lesson, rifle loading drills with firing and finally fired a cannon.
+Sergeant Braddock gave a spectacular tour of the facility, a medical lesson,

 It is one of the best living history presentations I have ever seen and we loved it.
-We all agreed that this was the highlight of our trip.

 This same re-enactor presents the Loyalist & Liberty Battlefield Tour at the Savannah History Museum.

-Sergeant Braddock gave a spectacular tour of the facility, a medical lesson, rifle loading drills with firing and finally fired a cannon.
+Sergeant Braddock gave a spectacular tour of the facility, a medical lesson,

 It is one of the best living history presentations I have ever seen and we loved it.
-We all agreed that this was the highlight of our trip.

 This same re-enactor presents the Loyalist & Liberty Battlefield Tour at the Savannah History Museum.